Ahmadalhindi/lithium-battery-recycle-blog/README.md

 </p>

 ## Sign Out
-Sign out Page considers as the endpoint for registered users who wish to log out of their accounts.
+Sign out Page is considered as the endpoint for registered users who wish to log out of their accounts.

 <p align="center">
 <img src="documentation/readme_images/userstory18_2.png" alt="Log in/Log out">
 </p>

-- **Log out Button**: located in the navigation bar at the homepage.
+- **Log out Button**: located in the navigation bar on the homepage.
 - **Confirmation Page**: A new page displaying confirmation message asking logged in user if they want to log out by clicking the red button.
 - **Confirmation Message**: After successfully signing out, a confirmation message displayed to inform logged in users that they have been logged out.
 This message will auto close with timeout after 2 seconds.